tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 Lets take a look at the first one.

+# Enabling SQL for more Use Cases

+The relational model has stood the test of time and proven itself to be one of the best choices you can make for managing application state.
+Maybe you could even say [it is an apex predator](https://www.simplethread.com/relational-databases-arent-dinosaurs-theyre-sharks/).

+That being said, relational databases are firmly on the CA side of CAP.
+In the face of a network partition, they sacrafice all availability.

+Wouldn't it be great if we could use our relational databases even in cases of prolonged network partitions?

+With a few tweaks we can add an eventually consistent layer atop relational databases that can stay available in the face of network partitions.
+This means

+- We can suddenly use `SQLite` for peer to peer applications.
+- That we can have a multi-master relationship between our server and client.
+- We can allow clients to make arbitrary changes to their local database and merge changes to, or from, the server at some arbitrary point in time in the future

+This is very appealing to me where I have many applications that I want to allow the user to interact with their data without waiting for a response from the server and to be able to sync their data between all devices they use.

+All of the begs the question of what data consistency needs applications actually have.

 # Data Consistency Needs

 I think the client-server model has largely locked us into not thinking about what level of data consistency we actually need.
 In traditional web applications, all changes go through a central service and are generally strongly consistent.
+In this model, we don't reach for eventual consistency until we run into performance or availability problems.

-The vast majority of state does not need strong consistency.
+I think this model has blinded us to the fact that the vast majority of state does not need strong consistency.
 User registration certainly does -- you don't want two users claiming the same handle.
 But does

 - Jotting down private notes?
 - Writing and making a post?
 - Upvoting a comment?
 - Adding an item to a shopping cart?

-In all of these cases a user is interacting with something that only they can create and update.
-If the user is the authoritative source of all that information, you hardly need to send every edit to it through a central server.
-At some point you do (e.g., at checkout, or to make the post publicly visible) but not until then.

-Even much shared state does not need strong consistency.
-Users collaborating on a document or drawing will largely work of different sections so as not to conflict, allowing state merging to be done asynchronously and sometime after actual edits were made.
-If they do conflict, simple strategies like last-write-wins often suffice.
-More complex strategies for merging state (e.g., sequence CRDTs) exist for use cases that need to not drop any information.

 # Turning Edge Architecture Upside Down